 You can also use the one-in-one-out rule to prevent clutter from accumulating.
 For example, when you bring home a new toaster, get rid of the old one.
 A final tip to help maintain a clean and organized space is to set aside 15 minutes a day, such as while your dinner is cooking, to declutter small spaces like countertops, cabinets and bookcases.

 Joe Eitel is a web content writer for Hometown Dumpster Rental, the leading online resource for finding local dumpster rental and junk removal service providers nationwide.
 Check out the Hometown Dumpster Rental Blog for industry news, tips and tricks.

-Storage and Declutting have been frequent topics on Building Moxie.
-Decluttering is a perfect project for College Students Home on Break.
+Storage and Decluttering have been frequent topics on Building Moxie.
+Decluttering is a perfect project for College Students home on break.
 Tons of additional resources regarding strategies online.
 Here, in fact, is a series from HGTV – Easy Ideas to Declutter Your House.